-The Immediate Data or Immediate Data with SE Message uses the DDP Untagged Buffer Model to transfer Immediate data from the Data Source to the Data Sink.
+The Immediate Data or Immediate Data with SE Message uses the DDP Untagged Buffer Model to transfer Immediate Data from the Data Source to the Data Sink.

 - An Immediate Data or Immediate Data with SE Message MUST reference an Untagged Buffer.
-That is, the Local Peer's RDMAP Layer MUST request that the DDP layer mark the Message as Untagged. - One Immediate Data or Immediate Data with SE Message MUST consume one Untagged Buffer. - At the Remote Peer, the Immediate Data or Immediate Data with SE Message MUST be Delivered to the Remote Peer's ULP in the order they were sent. - For an Immediate Data or Immediate Data with SE Message, the Local Peer's RDMAP Layer MUST request that the DDP layer set the Queue Number field to zero.
+That is, the Local Peer's RDMAP Layer MUST request that the DDP layer mark the Message as Untagged. - One Immediate Data or Immediate Data with SE Message MUST consume one Untagged Buffer.

-- For an Immediate Data or Immediate Data with SE Message, the Local Peer's RDMAP Layer MUST request that the DDP layer transmit 8 bytes of data. - The Local Peer MUST issue Immediate Data and Immediate Data with SE Messages in the order they were submitted by the ULP. - The Remote Peer MUST check that Immediate Data and Immediate Data with SE Messages include exactly 8 bytes of data from the DDP layer. - 6.4.
+- At the Remote Peer, the Immediate Data or Immediate Data with SE Message MUST be Delivered to the Remote Peer's ULP in the order they were sent. - For an Immediate Data or Immediate Data with SE Message, the Local Peer's RDMAP Layer MUST request that the DDP layer set the Queue Number field to zero. - For an Immediate Data or Immediate Data with SE Message, the Local Peer's RDMAP Layer MUST request that the DDP layer transmit 8 bytes of data. - The Local Peer MUST issue Immediate Data and Immediate Data with SE Messages in the order they were submitted by the ULP. - The Remote Peer MUST check that Immediate Data and Immediate Data with SE Messages include exactly 8 bytes of data from the DDP layer.
+The DDP header carries the length field that is reported by the DDP layer.

+6.4.
 Ordering and Completions